ONSdigital/dp-s3/DESIGN-NOTES.md

 # Design Notes

-The code in the dp-vault repository provides an interface to vault.
+The code in the dp-s3 repository provides an interface to S3.